 Debt instruments that are classified as payable or receivable within one year on initial recognition and which meet the above conditions are measured at the undiscounted amount of the cash or other consideration expected to be paid or received, net of impairment.

-With the exception of some hedging instruments, other debt instruments not meeting these conditions are measured at fair value through profit or loss.
+Other debt instruments not meeting these conditions are measured at fair value through profit or loss.

 Commitments to make and receive loans which meet the conditions mentioned above are measured at cost (which may be nil) less impairment.